Are you passionate about candles and making money?

 Best Types of Candles to Sell

-While there are many different types of candles you can make, there are two main competitors in today’s market: soy and paraffin wax.
+While there are many different types of candles you can make, there are two main competitors in today's market: soy and paraffin wax.
 Below, I’ll give some brief information about each and help you decide which is better for your business.
+I'll also explore several other types of candles you can make to sell.

 Soy candles have become more and more popular as of recent and for good reason.